StuffByLiang/realtime-ubc-courses-api-documentation/docs/introduction.md

 Hey!
 I'm guessing you're here because you wanna develop a cool application, whether it be for your personal repertoire or for a local hackathon.
 Well, we're glad you're using this api.

 The UBC Realtime Courses API was developed in the hopes of making course data easily available to all developers.
-Any data imaginable on the ssc courses site - this api has it all.
+Any data imaginable (Vancouver or Okanagan Campus) on the ssc courses site - this api has it all.
 And the most important part of it all?
 This API can retrieve data in REAL-TIME.
 Woah.

 ### How does this API work?